Spring forward by an hour!

 Lighter evenings as the season progresses impact children’s bedtime so make sure their room is dark – a dark room is conducive to getting a good night’s sleep.
 Dim the lights and close the curtains or blinds before bedtime so your child gets the sense that its coming.

-Amanda, added: “All of this advice will help to create a good sleep routine at any time of the year, but it will especially help as the clocks change.
+It’s good to review your sleep routine at any time of the year, but it will especially be helpful as the clocks change.
 Sleep is such an important part of our lives and it really pays to do all you can to create the best environment you can to maximise your time in bed.”

 Having manufactured luxury handmade beds for more than 100 years, Hypnos is internationally renowned as the expert in handcrafted pocket spring mattresses and divans.
 Combining traditional skills with constant innovation and using only the finest natural and sustainable materials, Hypnos has a reputation for making the most comfortable beds in the world.